 When someone enters your home without permission, we feel violated, and it is something you will never forget.
-It is a good idea for your home to be your castle and make it secure, not necessarily just for the sake of your valuables but for the protection of youselves and your family.
+It is a good idea for your home to be your castle and make it secure.
+This may not be necessarily just for the sake of your valuables but for the protection of yourselves and your family.

-I believe it is important to install high quality window and door locks, and do not just leave the keys in these so the thief can unlock from the inside after gaining entry and make a quick exit.
+I believe it is important to install high quality window and door locks.
+Do not just leave the keys in these so the thief can unlock from the inside after gaining entry.
+They can then make a quick exit.
 One really cheap way of vastly increasing your home security is to purchase some bolts for all your internal doors.
-These are quick to fit, can be easily unlocked in case of fire, no issue with finding the key, and the intruder can not break an upstairs or downstairs window and reach you.
+These are quick to fit, can be easily unlocked in case of fire.
+No issue with finding the key, and the intruder cannot break an upstairs or downstairs window and reach you.
 He will be confined to the room he gained entry to.

-It is important to photograph all your valuable or sentimental belongings, recording any specific marks or features and take a note of the height.
+It is important to photograph all your valuable or sentimental belongings.
+Record any specific marks or features and take a note of the height.
 You could mark or microchip belongings as well.
-Photographs and having an up to date valuation if you have the items insured will greatly enhance the chance of having you items returned and if not at least be in a good position with the insurance company.
+Photographs and having an up to date valuation if you have the items insured will greatly enhance the chance of having you items returned.
+If not at least you will be in a good position with the insurance company.
 It is important to have this information and pictures not in your home.
 It should be kept in a safe deposit box, bank or at a solicitors.

-Having a top quality alarm and for this to be monitored is important, having the police on stand-by with panic alarms is also good for peace of mind.
+Having a top quality alarm and for this to be monitored is important.
+Have the police on stand-by with panic alarms is also good for peace of mind.

-We are resident at our premises 24/7 365 days a year and have various other important security features but if you do leave your home unattended, lock and shut all internal doors, set your alarm, set lights to come on with time clocks at random during the night and tell your neighbours you are going away.
+We are resident at our premises 24/7 365 days a year and have various other important security features.
+If you do leave your home unattended, lock and shut all internal doors.
+Set your alarm, set lights to come on with time clocks at random during the night.
+Tell tell your neighbors you are going away.
 As with anything in life if you notice something suspicious note it down.